Harmy's Despecialized Edition: Team Negative 1, Project 4K77, and subsequent restorations

 Although Harmy's Despecialized Editions have been widely praised, some have remarked that they are still technically reconstructions using digital effects and upscaling of low quality sources, rather than truly unaltered preservations.
 This led to subsequent attempts at improvement, such as the Silver Screen Edition and Skywalker Edition.

 One of these efforts, Project 4K77, is a fan project to scan and restore original 35mm prints of Star Wars from 1977.
 The project name refers to the 4K resolution used and the film's release year of 1977.
 In 2016, a few 35mm prints were located and donated to a group of fans called "Team Negative 1" (TN1), who scanned these prints at 4K resolution.
-TN1 released the film online in May 2018, first of the restored video came from a single print that was dubbed in Spanish, with the remainder from an alternate print and some frames upscaled from the official Lucasfilm Blu-ray.
+TN1 released the film online in May 2018, 97% of the restored video came from a single, original 1977 35mm Technicolor release print that was dubbed in Spanish, with the remainder from a handful of alternate prints and some frames (about 17 seconds worth) upscaled from the official Lucasfilm Blu-ray.

 TN1 followed 4K77 with Project 4K83, based on an original 35mm print of Return of the Jedi (released in 1983) that was discovered and scanned in 4K.
 According to their website, this print required little cleanup, and the restoration was released in October 2018.
 TN1 released a subsequent improved V2.0 of this restoration in 2023, which contains more "theatrically accurate" colors due to a technical error when encoding the original release.

 Project 4K80, a restoration of The Empire Strikes Back (1980), was begun by TN1 in 2020, reporting that although they have multiple prints, some were faded and they required substantially more cleanup, with a projected two-year time frame to complete.
 It was released in February 2024.